Beena Masroor: Early life

-Beena was born in 1958 in Hyderabad, Sindh at Pakistan.
-She completed her early education from Hyderabad School and later she graduated from University of Sindh.
-Beena's father Salahuddin Ahmed Baloch was a Deputy Superdent and her mother was a housewife.
+Masroor was born in Hyderabad, West Pakistan, Pakistan on 29 January 1958.
+She completed her early education from Hyderabad School and graduated from University of Sindh.
+Her father, Salahuddin Ahmed Baloch, was a Deputy Superintendent and her mother was a housewife.

 Career

-She worked in many Sindhi dramas Obeyant, Travel and Companion, Mathar, Keedu Karonbhar, Peera, Nakili, Bare Han Bhanbhur Mein and Khali Gohar.
+Masroor worked in many Sindhi dramas Obeyant, Travel and Companion, Mathar, Keedu Karonbhar, Peera, Nakili, Bare Han Bhanbhur Mein and Khali Gohar.

 Later she wrote two dramas in Sindhi Nili and Topo which were directed by Bedil Masroor and Mohammad Bakhsh Sameeji.
-Beena also directed some dramas Har Jeet, Zindagi Ek Kan, Moort, Saniheh Ji Suk and Dil Ka Maamala.
+Beena Masroor also directed some dramas Har Jeet, Zindagi Ek Kan, Moort, Saniheh Ji Suk and Dil Ka Maamala.

-Beena also worked in commercials and advertisements later she begin to write poetry for magazines also for Sindhi language magazines and newspapers using her pen name Beena.
+Masroor also worked in commercials and advertisements, later she began to write poetry for magazines also for Sindhi-language magazines and newspapers using her pen name Beena.

-Since she appeared in dramas Vasl-e-Yaar, Dil Banjaara, Tarap, Betiyaan, Agar and Jaan-e-Jahan.
+She later appeared in dramas Vasl-e-Yaar, Dil Banjaara, Tarap, Betiyaan, Agar and Jaan-e-Jahan.

-Personal life
+Personal life and death

-Beena married singer Bedil Masroor and she has seven children.
-Beena's son Paras Masroor is an actor and screenwriter.
+Beena was married to singer Bedil Masroor.
+The couple had seven children.
+Their son Paras Masroor is an actor and screenwriter.
+Beena Masroor died on 3 December 2025, at the age of 67.